Benchmarking of Massively Parallel Phase-Field Codes for Directional Solidification: Results and Discussion

+where the sum contains $M=113$ values for $z$ taken within one tip radius, $\rho$, from the dendrite tip, i.e. $0 \leq z_0-z \leq \rho$.
+Within this region, the dendrite shape is approximately axisymmetric and, therefore, the 2D profile is representative of the full 3D geometry.
+Beyond this region, 3D anisotropic effects and side-branch development render a 2D profile comparison ill-posed.
+We obtain $RMSD=0.63~W_0$, which is smaller than a single grid spacing ($\Delta x/W_0=1.2$), and is approximately $4.6\%$ of the mean tip radius.
+These results confirm that the two codes agree quantitatively at the tip scale to within the expected level of numerical resolution error.

 In summary, the comparisons between the PRISMS-PF and GPU-PF codes and between different resolutions discussed above have highlighted the importance of the choice of the initial condition for the simulations.
 Initial planar interfaces with perturbations of different wavelengths can lead to qualitatively different dynamical behaviors ~\cite{RN318,RN319,RN320}.
 In some cases, the dynamical evolution can become extremely sensitive to the parameters that define the initial perturbation, which is a signature of chaotic dynamics.
-In such cases, the codes cannot be meaningfully compared after sufficiently long simulation time because the numerical solution does not converge as a function of grid spacing or time step.
-Although the comparisons were performed for 3D systems, it is important to stress that the issues illustrated can also be present for 2D systems.
+In such cases, the codes cannot be meaningfully compared after sufficiently long simulation time because the numerical solutions do not converge with respect to grid spacing or time step.
+Although the comparisons were performed for 3D systems, it should be emphasized that the issues illustrated can also be present for 2D systems.